hohaicongthuan/Project-2/README.md

 # Project-2
 This repo contains codes from my Project 2 class.
-My task is implementing RISC-V base 64 integer with F and D extensions, acronym is RV64IFD, ISA on FPGA.
+My task is implementing RISC-V ISA (Instruction Set Architecture) base 64 integer with F extension, acronym RV64IF, on FPGA.

 ## 1. Directory Info

 - `Diagrams`: contains diagrams in DRAWIO format, which can be opened in [Draw.io](https://app.diagrams.net), and PNG format.
 - `RTL`: contains the Verilog source code of the project.
+- `Scripts`: some utility scripts for creating test cases for some modules and checking the test results.
 - `Testbench`: contains files for Testbench.

 ## 2. Modules' Status